anduinmooney/doctor_hunter/README.md

 ## Description

-_This is a WIP application that will grab the users location and show doctors in their area using the BetterDoctor API, along with Firebase_
+_This is the final build of Doctor Hunter, an app that allows you to search for registered doctors in your local area_

 ## App Specifications & Development Details